Salil Chowdhury: Film career

 After working for about 20 years in Bengali and Hindi films, he entered the Malayalam film industry and, in 1964, composed music for the movie Chemmeen.
 He went on to compose music for films in 13 languages.
 This includes over 75 Hindi films, 41 Bengali films, around 27 Malayalam films, and a few Marathi, Tamil, Telugu, Kannada, Gujarati, Odia and Assamese films.
 Asked about his method, Chowdhury described it thus – He would usually ask the film maker to explain the situation to him, then Chowdhury would compose a tune to suit the mood, and the lyric writer would set in words.
 This remained his practice for most of his films including Madhumati, in which Shailendra wrote the lyrics subsequently.

 During the 1971 Bangladesh Liberation War, Chowdhury contributed to the programmes of the Swadhin Bangla Betar Kendra based in Kolkata.
 His 1971 album Bangla Amar Bangla was meant for the liberation struggle.
 Later, when Chowdhury visited Bangladesh in 1990, he was given the welcome of a mass leader in Dhaka.
 Chowdhury was posthumously awarded the Muktijoddha Maitreye Samman in 2012.

 Poet, Playwright, Short story writer, Salil also directed a film Pinjre Ke Panchhi starring Meena Kumari, Balraj Sahani and Mehmood based on his own story and screenplay in 1966.
 Salil Chowdhury was the Founder of Bombay Youth Choir, the first ever Secular Choir in India in 1958 as its composer and conductor - he inspired scores of secular choir groups to be formed throughout India formulating a new genre of music using vocal polyphony for Indian Folk and Contemporary Music.

 Personal life

-Salil Chowdhury married the painter Jyoti Chowdhury in July 1952 in a temple.
-He had three daughters with her – Aloka, Tulika and Lipika.
-Later, he had a court marriage with singer Sabita Chowdhury, with whom he had two sons, Sukanta and Sanjoy, and two daughters, Antara and Sanchari.
-Sanjoy Chowdhury is a successful music composer and has scored music for over 100 feature films.
-Sabita Chowdhury was a legendary singer and their daughter Antara Chowdhury too a known singer.
-Smt.
+Salil Chowdhury married his first wife, the painter Jyoti Chowdhury in July 1952; the couple had three daughters named Aloka, Tulika, and Lipika.
+Salil and Jyoti later separated, and he married singer Sabita Chowdhury, with whom he had two sons, Sukanta and Sanjoy, and two daughters, Antara and Sanchari.
+Sanjoy Chowdhury is a music composer and has scored background music for over 100 feature films.
+Antara Chowdhury too is a well-known musician and singer.
+Jyoti Chowdhury never married again and she died at the age of 94 on January 7, 2023.
 Sabita Chowdhury died on 29 June 2017.